exonum/exonum-doc/src/get-started/create-service.md

 Macro `encoding_struct!` helps declare a [serializable](../architecture/serialization.md)
 struct and determine bounds of its fields.
-We need to change wallet balance, so we add methods to the `Wallet` type:
+We need to change the wallet balance, so we add methods to the `Wallet` type:

 ```rust